UrbanDS/aric2020/README.md

 ### Workshop Format

-Because of COVID-19, the workshop will be held __Virtually__.
-For more information, please visit the [ACM SIGSPATIAL Conference website](https://sigspatial2020.sigspatial.org/).

-Authors and participants will receive information about workshop format as well as the venue (if applicable) as soon as we have this information from the conference organizers.
+Workshop will be held virtually.
+Please use the Zoomlink to participate in the workshop:https://acm-org.zoom.us/j/91533242045?pwd=TkF4MXRrYS9RZFZFa3UzNEZGNDh5UT09

 ### Workshop Organizers